clearlinux/clear-linux-documentation/source/clear-linux/reference/system-requirements.rst

 *******************

 |CL| requires an x86 64-bit processor which supports Intel® Streaming SIMD
-Extensions 4.1 (Intel® SSE 4.1), and it requires a system that supports UEFI\*.
+Extensions 4.1 (Intel® SSE 4.1), and it requires a system that supports UEFI.

 The |CL| installer performs a system compatibility check upon booting.
 To manually verify system compatibility with |CL|, run the :ref:`compatibility